tlongers/doccydoc/sphinx/source/unitrec.rst

 The following fields are used in the parent units sections:

 -  :ref:`Unit: Name`
--  :ref:`Unit: Related Uit`
+-  :ref:`Unit: Related Unit`
 -  :ref:`Unit: Related Unit Classification`
 -  :ref:`Unit: Related Unit First Cited Date`
--  :ref:`Unit: Related Unit start date?`
+-  :ref:`Unit: Unit Relationship Start Date`
--  :ref:`Parent organization: date last cited`
+-  :ref:`Unit: Related Unit Last Cited Date`
--  :ref:`Unit: Related Unit Open-ended?`
+-  :ref:`Unit: Related Unit is Open-Ended`

 Where a unit does not have a parent relationship, this section will not be displayed in the unit record.